laminlabs/lamin-docs/docs/faq/storage.md

 ## How does LaminDB store existing (legacy) data

 Existing data is often stored in hierarchical structures with semantic folder names.
-Hence, LaminDB automatically stores such data with a semantic `key` (the relative path within the storage location) upon saving and overwrites the default set by {attr}`~docs:lamindb.dev.Settings.artifact_use_virtual_keys`.
+Hence, LaminDB automatically stores such data with a semantic `key` (the relative path within the storage location) upon saving and overwrites the default set by {attr}`~docs:lamindb.core.Settings.artifact_use_virtual_keys`.

 ## Will I never be able to find my file if I don’t give it a description?